shervinkoushan/cv_challenge_22/README.md

 Then the planes are cropped and the transformation is made.
 As the last step, the planes are put together into a 3D box where the user can move the camera with the keyboard.

+## Code

+The GUI is modularized into 3 tabs.
+The backend functionality dealing with each tab is put in the corresponding folder.
+Functions which are used more than one place is found in the `helper_functions` folder.
+The GUI consists of one figure with three ui-panels attached, one for each tab.
+The logic is based on callbacks.
+For example, when the user moves the vanishing point, the corners of the five planes are recalculated.

 ## How to use the program